 Determining cell proliferation within the biochip in real-time

-We can observe a good correlation between the pressure applied and cell number for cells cultured during 3 days and counted afterwards.
-The slope from the curve was determined and lead to a linear function making it possible to estimate the number of cells as a function of the applied pressure under identical conditions.
+We can observe a correlation between the pressure applied and cell number for cells cultured for 3 days and counted afterwards.
+The slope from the curve was determined and lead to a linear function making it possible to estimate the number of cells, and therefore, cell growth, as a function of the applied pressure under identical conditions.

 Cell viability under steady and dynamic flow conditions

-To assess the influence of flow rate on cells, cell morphology of cells cultured under dynamic and static conditions was compared (images on the right).
+To assess the influence of flow rate on cells, cell morphology of cells cultured under dynamic and static conditions were compared (images on the right).

 We observe that the actin network is more developed under dynamic conditions compared to static conditions.
-In fact, under flowing (dynamic) conditions, a low shear is applied on cells.
-This shear stress tends to elongate cells, and as consequence 2-dimensional cell growth is favored.
+In fact, under flowing (dynamic) conditions, a low shear stress is applied on cells.
+This shear stress tends to elongate cells, and as consequence, 2-dimensional cell proliferation is favored.
 Under static conditions, 3-dimensional cell growth is favored as no shear is applied.
-Cells growing 3-dimensionally could lead to increased cellular heterogeneity as they do not have access the same amount of nutrients or oxygen within the microfluidic chamber.
-Under dynamic conditions, cells are in a favorable growth environment, that is a continuous and homogeneous perfusion culture with a steady and low shear stress applied on cells.
+Cells growing 3-dimensionally could lead to increased cellular heterogeneity as they do not have access to the same amount of nutrients or oxygen within the microfluidic chamber.
+Under dynamic conditions, cells are in a favorable growth environment that is a continuous and homogeneous perfusion culture with steady and low shear stress.

-We here demonstrated the use of pressure controllers coupled with flow sensors for determining and estimating cell proliferation within a microfluidic chip in real-time.
-The user can track in real-time cell
+We demonstrated the use of pressure controllers coupled with flow sensors for determining and estimating cell proliferation within a microfluidic chip in real-time.
+The user can track, in real-time, cell

 proliferation by simply monitoring pressure increase.
 This method allows one to estimate cell proliferation kinetics within a chip in an inexpensive fashion.
-This system shows great advantages as it offers real time information on pressure and flow rate, without requiring the preparation of additional replicates dedicated to monitor proliferation at different time points, hence making it a strong and versatile tool.
+This system shows great advantages as it offers real time information on pressure and flow rate without requiring the preparation of additional replicates dedicated to monitoring proliferation at different time points, hence making it a strong and versatile tool.